yusuke-dna/cadnano-tools/README.md

 - `-manual`: Only the staple colour is updated and autobreak is skipped.
 This behaviour is the same as the seeding-domain-tracer.
 - `-connect`: Reconnect all breakpoints of staples, by halting the autobreak script.
 Generated file: `output_connected.json`, `crossover_report_connected.csv`, `domain_report_connected.csv`.
 - `-color`: Retain an intermediate JSON file `output_autobreak.json` displaying autobroken staples in green.
 - `-limit [number]`: 5000 by default.
 Limiter to prevent combinatorial explosion.
-The threshold to apply filter (below) breaking pattern variation.
+The threshold to apply pruning filter (below) breaking pattern variation.
 For low restriction design (long average domain length), weight (**(optimal_seed_len/average_domain_len)) is automatically applied to reduce wasteful calculation cost, resulting in no siginficant difference.
 - `-filter [number]`: 100 by default.
 Filter to prevent combinatorial explosion.
-The pattern exceeding threshold (above) will be filtered to this number.
+The pattern exceeding threshold (above) will be pruned to this number.
 For low restriction design (long average domain length), weight (**(optimal_seed_len/average_domain_len)) is automatically applied to reduce wasteful calculation cost, resulting in no siginficant difference.
 - `-distance [number]`: 3 by default.
 Distance from 5-/3-end of staple and staple crossover (not considering scaffold crossover).

 ### Staple Optimisation Workflow Semi-Autobreak